karajoyce/note-taking-app/README.md

 # 370-01-T05-Team4

+This Project was copied over from my school GitLab repository to store in my personal repository.
+Contributors are actually, Trushank L, Jinny K, Sara S, Nathan B, and myself, Kara L.

 ## TruNotes
 TruNotes is a Java-FX note-taking application for the average student, for the working student, and for the organizing student.
 TruNotes offers an agenda-like to do list, a notebook system, and a flashcards system.